Kyxey/steganography/README.md

 - Support more image types such as `PNG` and `JPG`.
 - Increase the message size without causing memory leaks and unpredicted behavior.
-- Support more and safer encryption methods such as `AES` and `SHA256`.

 ## Contributions